Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 ![Cuis Window](SamplePkg/Sample-Package-069.png)

-I did that here by DoIt (Cmd-d) on an Inspector opened on the IEDictWindow where I asked the question
+I did that here by PrintIt (Cmd-p) on an Inspector opened on the IEDictWindow where I asked the question
 ````Smalltalk
 (self morphExtent / self textSizeUnit) rounded.
 ````